matestack/matestack-ui-core/docs/integrations/websockets.md

 end
 ```

-## Add a Subscription on the clientside and link to matestack event hub
+## Add a Subscription on the client side and link to matestack event hub

 `app/assets/javascripts/application.js`